Teachers & Students

 What was it like to visit, work at, and live in Mark Twain’s house?

 Between Sam and Livy Clemens, their three daughters, their staff, and a steady stream of visitors from down the street and across the country, Mark Twain’s house was usually full of people.
-In this hands-on tour, students learn about what it was like to live and work in Gilded Age Hartford—and what it was like to visit a fancy house!
+In this hands-on program and tour, students learn about what it was like to live and work in Gilded Age Hartford through the objects people used each day.
 It encourages them to think about the various roles people play in their homes and communities, helping them draw connections between their lives and the lives of Hartford residents more than 100 years ago.

 Mark Twain: America’s Master Storyteller